What is the difference between Computer Vision, Machine Vision, and Embedded Vision?

 - image processing software and algorithms, e.g., pattern recognition.

-Embedded vision (EV) systems are cheaper and more compact than traditional industrial EV systems, but still meet the same (or higher) functional and non-functional requirements.
+Embedded vision (EV) systems are cheaper and more compact than traditional industrial machine vision systems, but still meet the same (or higher) functional and non-functional requirements.
 However, they often operate under more demanding environmental conditions, where vibration and shock resistance as well as suitability for extended temperature ranges are essential.
 The miniaturization of electronics makes it possible to directly integrate image processing systems, camera modules, and computer platforms into machines, devices, and products.
 The result is embedded vision systems with a compact design.

 Computer platforms are characterized by their low power consumption, small size, and cost efficiency.
 Tailor-made processing boards and baseboards with system-on-modules (SoM) serve as computing units.
 There is no need for a traditional industrial computer.
 Sensors are also frequently integrated into the computing platform, e.g., board-level cameras.
 The outcome is an optimized and fully embedded system.